AMBER Alert Europe’s definition of a missing child

 For more detailed information on risk assessment see Understanding and Managing Risk in the Context of Missing Persons.

-When it is believed that the life or health of a missing child is in imminent danger, the police can issue an AMBER Alert.
+If, after a proper risk assessment, it is believed that the life or health of a missing child is in imminent danger, police can decide to issue a national AMBER Alert.
 This allows them to instantly alert the public and make sure everyone is on the lookout for the child.

 Extensive US research, backed by UK findings, show that when a child is abducted and killed, in 76% of the cases the child was killed within three hours after the abduction.
 The AMBER Alert system was developed for these special ‘life or death’ cases.